Mango Red Pepper Salsa (with Peperoncini)

-Now that I’ve become infatuated with those big jars of spicy Peperoncini, it’s no surprise that I’m thinking of new ways to use them.
-On a whim I decided to try adding some Peperoncini when I made mango salsa, and the flavor combination of mango, red bell pepper, Peperoncini, and cilantro made a great salsa.
-But I know that some of those are strongly-flavored ingredients that might not be everyone’s cup of tea.
+This Mango Red Pepper Salsa (with Peperoncini) is a recipe you can adjust to your own taste!
+Now that I’m infatuated with those big jars of spicy Peperoncini from Costco, I’m thinking of new ways to use them.
+And when I decided to try adding Peperoncini to this Mango Salsa, the flavor combination of mango, red bell pepper, Peperoncini, and cilantro was such a winner for me!

-So please adjust this Mango Salsa with Red Bell Pepper to your own taste!
+But I know that some of those are strongly-flavored ingredients that might not be everyone’s cup of tea, so adjust the recipe however you prefer.
 Add the spicy Peperoncini if you’re a fan like I am.
 Skip the chopped cilantro if you’re one of those people who don’t like that flavor.
-And this was surprisingly low in carbs with only one mango for 8 servings, but if you’d prefer a salsa with even less carbs, just use more red pepper and less mango.
-No matter how you vary the basic ingredients, the spicy lime dressing will make this your favorite mango salsa recipe!
+And use more or less lime juice, Green Tabasco Sauce, and cumin to taste.
+No matter how you vary the basic ingredients, I bet the spicy lime dressing will make this your favorite mango salsa recipe!

 What ingredients do you need for this recipe?